 I am available some Saturdays, £50.00 per 50 minute session.

 CHILDREN AND YOUNG PEOPLE.
-First session £45.00, further sessions £45.00 per 50 minute session.
+First face to face session £45.00, further sessions £45.00 per 50 minute session.
 SOME AFTER SCHOOL and EVENING APPOINTMENTS AVAILABLE.

 I have an up to date DBS enhanced certificate.

 I regularly attend supervision to ensure ethical practice.
 I receive one and half hours adult supervision monthly and one and a half hours Cyp supervision monthly.
 BACP advise of minimum of one and a half hours supervision per month.

 I am continuing with professional development to ensure the service I deliver is high quality.

 I am registered with the Infomation Commissioners Office for the Data protection and GDPR regulations.